864.990.0762 inquiries@buntyllc.com 444 Fairforest Way, Greenville, SC, 29607, US

 • Deliverability predictions (Lead Time Predictions)

-One such BI tool which can deliver the smart analysis – manufacturing analysis- is the revamped IBM software known as Cognos.
+One such BI tool that can deliver smart analysis – manufacturing analysis- is the revamped IBM software known as Cognos.

 The software includes machine learning capabilities, auto pattern detections, simple reporting, and interactive & intelligent dashboards.